deepsea-inria/pctl/doc/pctl.md

 important gaps in the current state-of-the-art C++ container libraries.
 In specific, the gaps relate to data structures that can always be resized and accessed efficiently in parallel.
-Note that, although we designed the pctl containers to useful for *parallel programming*, we have not designed them to be useful for *concurrent programming*.
+Note that, although we designed the pctl containers to be useful for *parallel programming*, we have not designed them to be useful for *concurrent programming*.
 A discussion of the difference between parallel and concurrent programming is out of the scope of this manual, but can be